SangerGroup/openagent-python/README.md

 # OpenAgent for Python
 This version of OpenAgent will be available soon.
+Watch the repo if you want updates.
 In the meantime, check out all the other versions at https://www.github.com/SangerGroup/openagent.

+## Installation

+## Running

+## Credits